DEMONSTRATORS AND PERFORMERS

 BELSWAGGER MORRIS DANCERS

 Belswagger Morris are one of South East Queensland's oldest and finest Morris Dancing sides; specialising in Cotswold traditions.
-They will be one of our key Olde English Fair attractions at this year’s fair on the 16th May 2020.
+They will be one of our key Olde English Fair attractions at this year’s fair.

 PRIMA SPADA FENCING

 Prima Spada School of Fence will be performing throughout the day at the Olde English fair and also will be providing free tuition on a group basis for anyone interested.